johnathan-convertino-afrl/system_builder/README.md

   - [github page](https://johnathan-convertino-afrl.github.io/system_builder/)

 ## Requirements
-### system_build.py
+### python
   - gitpython
   - progressbar2

 ### OS
-  - Tested on Ubuntu 22.04
+  - Tested on Ubuntu 22.04, 24.04

-## Quick Start
+## Usage

+### Install
   0. Clone this repo

-## Usage
+  1. pip install --break-system-packages -e .

 ### System Builder
-System builder is a python script that will build all targets in order based on a yaml script.
-By default this is build.yml if it is not specified.
-It also checks dependencies, cleans toplevel untracked artifacts, and pulls subrepos.
+System builder is a python library that will build all target projects in order based on a yaml commands and a yaml projects file.
+The yaml commands file gives a command and the list of actions to complete that command.
+The yaml projects file contains the steps to build the project using the commands.
+The library is used by creator python scripts that interact with the end user.

-Each target will be built with its current status show in its own progress bar.
+Each target project will be built with its current status show in its own progress bar.
 This shows the time elapsed, percent complete, status, and name of current target being build.

 Example of output to terminal below (formatted to fit this document).

 ##### Successful build:

 ```
-Checking for dependencies...
-Checking for dependencies complete.
-Checking for submodules...
-Checking for submodules complete.
 Starting build system targets...

 [0:13:23] 100% |████████████████| Status: SUCCESS  | Target: zed_fmcomms2-3_linux_busybox_sdcard